 Dog Beaches on Sydney’s Lower North Shore

-The Lower North Shore of Sydney is also home to a number of dog-friendly beaches, dotted around the large suburb of Mosman, along the shores of Sydney Harbour.
+The Lower North Shore of Sydney is also home to a number of dog-friendly beaches, dotted along the shores of Sydney Harbour, mainly in the large suburb of Mosman.
 Check out these fabulous dog beach options, but keep in mind there are time restrictions, particularly on weekends.

 #1 Sirius Cove, Mosman